OSC/ondemand/README.md

     bob123
     ```

-3. If unsuccessful at mapping to a system-level user, must return an empty string to `stdout`.
+3. If unsuccessful at mapping to a system-level user, must return an empty
+    string to `stdout` in the first line.

     **Example:**